 We are the Union that represents the Office & Technical and Factory employees of Lockheed Martin at Air Force Plant #6 and in Marietta, Georgia.
-We currently have approximately 3000 members who build the most advanced aircraft flying, which includes the F-22, JSF, C-130J, P-3 wings and the C-5 Mod.
+We currently have approximately 3000 members who build the most advanced aircraft flying, which includes the F-22, JSF, and C-130J.
+Previously our members built P-3 wings and the C-5 Mod.

 THE HISTORY OF OUR LOCAL LODGE